mk-fg/reliable-discord-client-irc-daemon/README.rst

   helper script in this repo can be used to decompress/decode websocket messages saved from chromium-engine browser devtools (pass -h/--help option for info on how to do it).

   .. _can use zlib compression: https://discord.com/developers/docs/topics/gateway#encoding-and-compression

+- Adding support for initiating private chats might be a bad idea, as Cordless_ dev apparently got banned for that, as these seem to be main spam vector, so more monitoring and anomaly detection is likely done there, leading to higher risk for users.